 Even in a turnkey buildout situation where the landlord himself completes everything that is needed by a tenant and handovers the property in a ready to occupy condition, some forms of improvements are needed for the tenant to settle in the property.
-He may have to complete works like the installation of phone lines, drawing of data cabling, and those for communication.
+He may have to complete works like installing phone lines, drawing of data cabling, and those for communication.

 He will also be doing the installation of furniture and other fixtures that are necessary for his business on the premises.
 In such cases, the building is said to be handed over for tenancy as a white box with finished doors, walls, ceiling, floor, heating, and airconditioning so that no extensive improvements by the tenant are required.

-In this case, the tenant will do the improvements required at his own expense with the proper approval of the landlord.
-He can remove the improvements at the time of the moving out and the landlord cannot be held responsible for these improvements.
+In this case, the tenant will make the improvements required at his own expense with the landlord’s proper approval.
+He can remove the improvements at the time of the move-out, and the landlord cannot be held responsible for these improvements.

-In all the cases where the landlord is doing the tenant improvements, they need to be mentioned in the lease deed in express terms as it is necessary to clarify many grey areas in the lease transaction.
-This helps both the tenant and the landlord to understand the things that are covered under the lease deed and the shape of the building the tenant can expect from the landlord.
+In all the cases where the landlord is making the tenant improvements, they need to be mentioned in the lease deed in express terms as it is necessary to clarify many grey areas in the lease transaction.
+This helps both the tenant and the landlord understand the things covered under the lease deed and the building’s shape to expect from the landlord.

-In such cases, it will be easy for the tenant to list out the things that are necessary for him to perform on the property as improvements.
+In such cases, it will be easy for the tenant to list out the necessary things to perform on the property as improvements.